Moethantko/drawing-app/README.md

 ## Future features

- 1. Allows dragging and dropping drawings across canvas.
+ 1. Allows dragging and dropping without interfering with drawing mode.
  2. Manual eraser using mouse.
  3. More shapes such as arrow, polygons.
  4. Fill the whole shapes with color.